 Flood Plain Development

-Relevant Terminology and Definitions from Alberta Environment and Sustainable Resource Development.
+Relevant terminology and definitions from Alberta Environment and Parks and Sustainable Resource Development.

 The current design standard in Alberta is the one percent flood, defined as a flood whose magnitude has a one percent chance of being equaled or exceeded in any year.
 Although it can be referred to as a 100-year flood, this does not mean that it will only occur once every hundred years.